outdoorbits/little-backup-box/README.md

 2. Make sure that your Raspberry Pi is connected to the internet.
 3. Run the following command on the Raspberry Pi: `curl -sSL https://raw.githubusercontent.com/dmpop/little-backup-box/main/install-little-backup-box.sh | bash`

-Little Backup Box supports three backup modes:
+Little Backup Box supports four backup modes:

-- **Source backup** Automatically backs up the contents of a source device (e.g., a storage card) to an external storage device.
+- **Source to external** Automatically backs up the contents of a source device (e.g., a storage card) to an external storage device.
+- **Source to internal** Automatically backs up the contents of a source device to the internal system storage.
+- **Camera to external** Transfers photos, RAW files, and videos from the connected camera to an external storage device.
-- **Camera backup** Transfers photos, RAW files, and videos from the camera connected directly to the Raspberry Pi.
-The transferred files are saved in the _/home/pi/BACKUP/[CAMERA MODEL]_ directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
+- **Camera to internal** Transfers photos, RAW files, and videos from the connected camera.
+The transferred files are saved in the _/home/pi/BACKUP/[CAMERA MODEL]_ directory on the system storage device. **Important** Make sure that the camera is set to the MTP USB connection mode.
-- **Internal backup** Automatically backs up the contents of a source dive to the internal storage.

 During the installation, choose the desired mode from the selection dialog.

-When prompted, reboot the Raspberry Pi.

 ## Usage